 3) Incorporate health in a fitness activity

 Fitness and health go hand in hand.
 For P.E teachers, it’s important to teach kids the benefits of keeping an active and healthy lifestyle.
-We partner with Focused Fitness and they have some great options, including their FIVE FOR LIFE Cubs and Cards as you see in the bucket list.
-Fuel Up to Play 60 also has a list of some great tools for getting active.
+Use this inflatable cube to help kids learn nutritional facts and incorporate it with fitness activities.
+Create info cards to go into the sections, like food groups, vitamins, fitness components, etc. Fuel Up to Play 60 also has a list of some great tools for getting active.